 - The Solid State Disks use a motionless technology called NAND that stores data in cells.
 Damage to flash chips is one reason for data loss in SSD.

-- Except the mechanical failures, SSD’s can suffer the same cause of data loss as the traditional devices suffer due to hardware failures, human error, power surges, software corruption, natural disasters etc.
+- Except mechanical failures, SSDs can suffer the same cause of data loss as the traditional devices, such as hardware failure, human error, power surges, software corruption, physical disasters, etc.

-- Faulty physical parts in SSD can lead to malfunction or electronic failures of the devices and result in data loss.
+- Faulty physical parts in SSD can lead to malfunction or electronic failure and result in data loss.

-- Data corruption can also cause the SSD drive to fail, it can be possible due to bad sectors, virus attacks etc.
+- Data corruption due to bad sectors, virus attacks, etc. can also cause the SSD drive to fail.

 - Damage to SSD via water damage or short circuits: Water can cause extensive damage to the solder joints leading to malfunction of the drive.